DITAWriter/pilot_training_mitchell_bomber/mdita/topics/inspections_and_checks.md

 Check pulleys, cables, and safety wires.

-Colws, cowl flaps, and Dzus fasteners secure—a loose cowl section can be a serious hazard in flight.
+Cowls, cowl flaps, and Dzus fasteners secure—a loose cowl section can be a serious hazard in flight.

 Exhaust stacks, fingers, gaskets and studs, for looseness and cracks.